Roger Hedgecock here from KOGO Radio in San Diego and getting a lot of feedback.

 Robert, welcome to the Rush Program.

-First thing that I called for was the thank you uh for saying what the truth is about Cuba.
+First thing that I called for was to thank you for saying what the truth is about Cuba.

 I couldn't express it better myself than what you did.

-Uh that gentleman which is twenty five years old I imagine that he's going to uh some university up north where they teach the wrong things about Cuba.
+That gentleman, which is 25 years old, imagine that he's going to some university up north where they teach the wrong things about Cuba.

-People over there have liked them since the early sixties.
+People over there haven't liked them since the early 60s.

-Yes I am give me your thoughts and if you can in about a minute I don't want an extended thing but can you give me a quick thought what should America do now to uh give hope to the eleven million Cubans who are basically in jail in the longest running tyranny on this planet.
+What should America do now to give hope to the 11 million Cubans who are basically in jail in the longest running tyranny on this planet?

-They are in jail, and what we're asking, hoping that it happens, is that we can create some kind of communication between the whole island, the Cuban people, because they don't have media, they don't have communication skills.
+And what we're asking, hoping that it happens is that we can create some kind of communication between the whole island, the Cuban people, because they don't have media, they don't have communication skills.

-And somehow we can get the word out for the Cuban people, this is what they're waiting for, which is gotten phone calls from them saying that give us a sign so we can go out on the street and protest.
+And somehow we can get the word out for the Cuban people to this is what they're waiting for, which has gotten phone calls from them saying that give us a sign so we can go out on the street and protest.

-but since there's no communications, if there's anything, anything possible, possible for this government that we have today uh the Republican Party or or the government or Mr. Bush to do something some communication to the whole island to say you guys can do this on your own and we'll back you I think it wouldn't last another two weeks.
+But since there's no communications, if there's anything, anything possible for this government that we have today, the Republican Party or the government or Mr. Bush, to do something, some communication to the whole island to say, you guys can do this on your own and we'll back you, I think it wouldn't last another two weeks.

 I tend to agree with you, Robert.